Are Dividends Included in the CT600?

 Dividend Income Received by Your Company

-If your company received dividends as income — for example, from shares held in another company — this is different.
-You should enter this in the Dividend income field in the P&L section.
-Most small trading and property companies do not have this.
+If your company received dividends as income — for example, from shares held in another company — enter the total in the Dividend income field in the P&L section.
+This field is available when you select the Mixed Income company type.

 Common Questions